apache/inlong-website/docs/deployment/bare_metal.md

 ## Lightweight Architecture
 ### Deploy
-Lightweight Architecture only needs InLong Sort component, it is simple and flexible, suitable for small-scale data.
+Lightweight Architecture only support `Data Synchronization`, you need to deploy InLong Sort component, it is simple and flexible, suitable for small-scale data.
 You can deploy and use it refer [the deployment guide](modules/sort/quick_start.md).